camelCaseCrew/itu_predictive_maintenance/README.md

 Then visit [http://localhost:3001](http://localhost:3001)

+*Note*: sometimes the 'rabbitmq' service is unhealthy - just delete all containers and run it again.

 To build, run `make build_services`

 It is also possible to run the frontend seperately (without docker) from the rest of the system.